MrStegmann/ICanSpeakLanguages/README.md

    - Example: `[Vrykul] Hello, my little friend!`
    - Example (using alias): `[da] Hello, but now in darnassian using alias`

+> [!WARNING]
+> You must have at least one language saved in your **Known Languages** list before you can activate the language parser.

 ## Configuration

 You can individually enable or disable chat translation filtering for specific channels via UI checkboxes.